cheesesamwich/Glide/README.md

 Currently, there is no documented support for any other modded Discord clients.
 The theme has been tested on Vencord, but it's expected to work fine elsewhere.

-#### Privacy Blur Configuration (Note: Privacy blur setup may be more complex than the initial theme configuration.)
+#### Privacy Blur Configuration (Note: You will need to manually update the theme when a new version is available.)

 To enable privacy blur:
 1. Download the theme locally to your Downloads folder.